North Carolina Registered Agent

 A North Carolina registered agent is a person or entity designated to accept legal mail on behalf of a business.
 Once the documents are accepted, the agent is responsible for forwarding them to the business in question.

-A registered agent in NC is important because they fulfill an integral part of the business formation, maintenance, and legal system.
+The purpose of a registered agent in NC is to fulfill an integral part of the business formation, maintenance, and legal system.

 In addition to fulfilling an essential role, a good registered agent will keep you apprised of upcoming deadlines with the North Carolina Secretary of State’s office, provide easy-to-use tools to help you manage your legal documents, and keep your information safe and secure.